Shipping Liquid Hardeners and Concrete Curing Compounds

 Polyurethane hardeners (isocyanates)

-In polyurethane systems, the hardener is an isocyanate, MDI or TDI being the most common.
+In polyurethane systems, the hardener is an isocyanate, MDI (methylene diphenyl diisocyanate) or TDI (toluene diisocyanate) being the most common.
 Isocyanates are DOT Class 6.1 (toxic) and are extremely moisture-sensitive.
 They must ship in sealed, dry tanker equipment.
 Moisture contamination causes isocyanates to react prematurely, ruining the product and potentially creating pressure buildup in the tank.

 Concrete hardeners